Availability Heuristic: Definition & Examples

 The point to be made is that the debate is shaped and formed by both the politicians and the media.
 Other topics such as School Choice, Occupational licensing, or Agriculture subsidies are left out of the debate, even though they are important issues that need to be discussed.

 In short, voters become entwined with the narrative and therefore place a greater emphasis on issues such as immigration than they would otherwise.
+This is the effect of availability heuristic, and how the media is able to drive the narrative.

 2. Availability Heuristic in Business